A spreadsheet is free and familiar. It also falls apart around application number 20.

 - Why Spreadsheets Eventually Break

-- The Hidden Cost of Manual Tracking
+- The Real Cost of Manual Tracking

 - Google Sheets vs Excel vs Notion